Sony SmartWatch

-The Sony SmartWatch is a line of wearable devices developed and marketed by Sony Mobile from 2012 to 2016 through three generations.
+The Sony SmartWatch is a line of wearable devices developed and sold by Sony Mobile from 2012 to 2016 through three generations.
 They connect to Android smartphones and can display information such as Twitter feeds and SMS messages, among other things.

 Original

 The original Sony SmartWatch, model MN2SW, came with a flexible silicone wristband with multiple colors available.
 It was introduced at CES 2012 and launched later in March 2012.

 Sony SmartWatch 2

 The Sony SmartWatch 2, model SW2, was launched in late September 2013.

-The SW2 supports working together with any Android 4.0 (and higher) smartphone, unlike Samsung's competing Galaxy Gear smartwatch, which only works with some of Samsung's own Galaxy handsets.
-The watch features an aluminum body and comes with the option of a silicone or metal wristband, but can be used with any 24mm wristband.
-It is 1.65 inches tall by 1.61 inches wide by 0.35 inch thick, weighs 0.8 ounces and sports a transflective LCD screen with a 220x176 resolution.
-The SW2 connects to the smartphone using Bluetooth, and supports NFC for easy pairing.
-It is rated IP57 so it can be submersed in water up to a metre for 30 minutes and is dust resistant.
+The SW2 supported working together with any Android 4.0 (and higher) smartphone, unlike Samsung's competing Galaxy Gear smartwatch, which only worked with some of Samsung's own Galaxy handsets.
+The watch featured an aluminum body and came with the option of a silicone or metal wristband, but could be used with any 24mm wristband.
+It was 1.65 inches tall by 1.61 inches wide by 0.35 inch thick, weighed 0.8 ounces and sported a transflective LCD screen with a 220x176 resolution.
+The SW2 connected to the smartphone using Bluetooth, and supported NFC for easy pairing.
+It was rated IP57 so it could be submersed in water up to a meter for 30 minutes and was dust resistant.